Animal Cruelty Rankings Revealed: Which Travel Companies Are Fueling or Fighting It?

 “People are beginning to rethink travel and the ‘new normal’ as we live through the pandemic.
 In the case of wildlife tourism, we know that people still want to see wild animals – but not at the cost of cruelty.

 Global companies such as Airbnb are joining us in the fight against animal cruelty and trailblazing the way.
-Right now, the travel industry has a unique chance to change the world for good and put an end to cruel wildlife attractions.
+Right now, the travel industry has a unique chance to change the world for good and end cruel wildlife attractions.

 Tourists are becoming increasingly concerned about animal cruelty, and we will continue to be a voice for wildlife, piling the pressure on travel companies to make real and lasting change.”